gujiman/codemirror-tweaks/README.md

 Some codemirror files have been tweaked!

-Original files are in master/original folder, adn tweaked files are in master/tweak folder
+Original files are in master/original folder, and tweaked files are in master/tweak folder